 4. Ask for help: It is ok to ask for help.
 To ask for a break.
 Put yourself first.

 5. Practice self-care: Due to the work-life balance, everything occurs in one space.
 As a result, employees may feel like they are working 24/7.
 Establish a self-care routine to remove yourself from your virtual space and commit to an activity you enjoy.
 This can be taking a warm shower, reading, making a manicure appointment, cooking, etc.

 6. Create a 10-15-minute check-in schedule: Take a 10-15 break between your work hours to be able to wind down.
 Take a walk, make a cup of coffee, get a fresh breath of air, watch a comedic YouTube video, etc.

 7. If it is becoming a toxic workplace walk away: Recognize when the job has taken a toll on your mental health and how to walk away from the position.
 Remember, walking away doesn’t mean you’re giving up.

 Career Counseling in “The Great Resignation”

 If you or your loved ones are suffering from “The Great Resignation”, career counseling may also be a good fit for you as well.
-Career counseling is emotional support provided by career counselors to help you or you loved to manage work-related stress, find a job, and learn ways to cope with workplace changes.
+Career counseling is emotional support provided by career counselors to help you or your loved ones manage work-related stress, find a job, and learn ways to cope with workplace changes.

 Career counselors utilize career theories to understand your values, personality traits, and experiences so they can match you with a position that will bring you satisfaction.
 Career counselors conduct career assessments to find your personality-job satisfaction match, develop resumes and cover letters, find positions in your area, practice interview skills, and prepare you for the hiring process.